 When a parent is in jail or sent to prison, how will that affect custody of the children?
 Unfortunately, this is an issue that comes up when a parent gets in serious trouble with the law.
-According to the Annie E. Casey Foundation 1, 55% of state prisoners and 63% of federal prisoners are parents of minor children.
+According to statistics on child custody and incarceration by the Annie E. Casey Foundation 1, 55% of state prisoners and 63% of federal prisoners are parents of minor children.

 If custody has not yet been determined, a felony conviction can have an impact.
 When deciding what is best for the children, the court can take into consideration a parent’s record to determine if they are morally fit, are able to provide a stable home, or have a drug or alcohol problem.
 In fact, parental rights can even be terminated if the parent is incarcerated for violence against the child or another family member, according to ChildWelfare.gov 2.